MarkM-dev/Previews-client/readme.md

 - Auto channel points clicker.
 - Chrome only - Auto extend the sidebar to show all online streamers (when sidebar is open).
 - Chrome only - A purple search button on the top of the sidebar to find live streamers easily in the sidebar.
-- Chrome only - Predictions started and Predictions results notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser) - currently only supports twitch in English.
+- Chrome only - Predictions started and Predictions results notifications when you don't know it's happening (for example if your chat is closed or you are not in the tab or browser).
 - Chrome only - Auto page refresh when the main twitch player gets an error (#1000, #2000, #4000).
 - Chrome only - Picture In Picture via the button under the viewcount in the list (when in video mode).
 - Also supports inverted twitch layout (when chat is on the left and streamers on the right).